 Background of ARC10

-ARC10, guided by our programme objectives, hopes to provide spaces at various levels where higher education stakeholders and partners can come together to build a collective vision of the future.
+ARC10, guided by our programme objectives, hoped to provide spaces at various levels where higher education stakeholders and partners can come together to build a collective vision of the future.

-As we concluded the project’s first year, we have made progress in achieving the project’s intended outcomes and impacts.
+In the project’s first year, we have made progress in achieving the intended outcomes and impacts.
 See our highlights below or read more about ARC10 Year 1 here.

 ARC10 in 2025: Year 2

-ARC10’s second year focuses primarily at facilitating the work of the ASEM Education Expert Group on SDGs and Education (EG1), where ASEF serves as co-chair along with the Malta Further and Higher Education Authority and the Ministry of Education of Thailand.
-This year, the EG is set to have three virtual meetings and one onsite conference to be held as a side-event of the ASEM Education 1st Senior Officials’ Meeting (SOM1) in Bucharest, Romania in November 2025.
+ARC10’s second year focused primarily at facilitating the work of the ASEM Education Expert Group on SDGs and Education (EG1), where ASEF served as co-chair along with the Malta Further and Higher Education Authority and the Ministry of Education of Thailand.
+In 2025, the EG had three virtual meetings and the ARC10 Policy Dialogue which was held as a side-event of the ASEM Education 1st Senior Officials’ Meeting (SOM1) in Bucharest, Romania in November 2025.

 March – September 2025 | Online